keitaroinc/ckanext-approvalworkflow/README.md

 2. **Review actions** — Organization administrators or system administrators can either approve or reject the dataset.

 3. **Publication control** —
-   - Approved datasets move to a published state.
+   - Approved datasets move to a public state.
-   - Rejected datasets are saved as drafts.
+   - Rejected datasets are private.

 4. **Approval Stream logging** — Every action is recorded with:
    - The user who performed the action